-Form 1099-R's for 2022 will be viewable on your PayInfo account in mid-February.
+Form 1099-Rs for 2023 will be viewable on your PayInfo account in mid-February.

 Go to mass.gov/payinfo to log in to your account.
 Please note, although this is a handy item to have available for reference, it is not considered an official Form 1099-R and cannot be used to file your taxes.
 Therefore, be sure to hold on to the original hard copy that was mailed to you.

-One important reminder is for retired members who received a monthly retirement benefit both pre and post-age 59 ½ in 2022.
-Please be advised that most of you will receive two Form 1099-R's.
+One important reminder is for retired members who received a monthly retirement benefit both pre and post-age 59 ½ in 2023.
+Please be advised that most of you will receive two Form 1099-Rs.
 (PayInfo can only display ONE Form 1099-R.) The retirement allowance paid up until the month before you turned age 59 ½ will be reported on one Form 1099-R using distribution code 2, and the retirement allowance paid for the remainder of the year will be reported on a second Form 1099-R using distribution code 7.
+Note that you will also receive two Form 1099-Rs if you received a partial refund in addition to your retirement benefit.
 Information from both forms should be used for tax reporting purposes.